Bryan Reynolds Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.436) thanks to 36 extra-base hits.
+- Reynolds has an OPS of .777, fueled by an OBP of .328 and a team-best slugging percentage of .449 this season.

+- Among the qualifying hitters in MLB play, he ranks 49th in batting average, 77th in on-base percentage, and 59th in slugging.

-- Reynolds is batting .381 with one homer during his last games and is on a seven-game hitting streak.
+- Reynolds is batting .476 with two homers during his last outings and is riding an eight-game hitting streak.

+- In 71.6% of his 95 games this season, Reynolds has picked up at least one hit.
+He's also had 23 multi-hit games.

-- He has scored in 38 games this year, with multiple runs seven times.
+- He has scored in 41.1% of his games this year, with more than one run scored in 8.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.